Installing using Docker¶

 - WEBLATE_ADMIN_NOTIFY_ERROR¶

-Whether to sent e-mail to admins upon server error.
+Whether to send e-mail to admins upon server error.
 Turned on by default.

 You might want to use other error collection like Sentry or Rollbar and turn this off.